mehdi-jafari/identify-fraud-from-enron-email/README.md

 * from_poi_to_this_person_ratio
 * bonus_ratio

-I used SelectKBest algorithm to score the features and select the top 10 features to try classification.
+I used SelectKBest algorithm to score the features and select the top 6 features to try classification according to the follwoing plot we have the almost the best precision and Recall when we choose 6 as K.

 | FeatureName                       | Score               |
     | -------------                 | -------------       |